MAKEMSI quickly and reliably creates MSI files in a non-programmatic way

 #if ['<$@@SharedFeature>' <> '']

-; if this action is based on a feature, add to exception list if the feature will be installed; remove it if the feature will be uninstalled or becomes advertised
+; if this action is based on features, generate if the component connected to the features will be or is installed; remove it if the component will be uninstalled or becomes advertised

 #endif